zinikiGareth/blueberries/index.md

 These are simple JSON objects which identify at least:

-* A preferred "card identity" which we will call a "blueberryBrand".
+* A preferred "card identity" which we will call a `BlueberryVariety`.
 Basically this is a string identifier of a package of code which could be called upon in some contexts to render the data and provide other services.

-* A unique handle by which the application or the "blueberryBrand" can locate and load the data associated with the object, either directly or mapped to an "envelope" which enables it to be interpreted in an abstract form without consulting the blueberry itself.
+* A unique handle by which the application or the `BlueberryVariety` can locate and load the data associated with the object, either directly or mapped to an "envelope" which enables it to be interpreted in an abstract form without consulting the blueberry itself.